DDR5 - Questions (with answers) about the new technology

 Q: Why is my Crucial DDR5 memory running at a lower speed than advertised for next-generation computing platforms?

 A: Memory speed is not controlled exclusively by the module itself but also by the memory controller in the CPU and the BIOS/firmware on the motherboard.
 That’s why we always recommend you update your BIOS first when troubleshooting.
-If you still notice a system-level downclocking of your Crucial DDR5 memory to slower than 4800MT/s, then we have an easy solution.
-Simply go to the BIOS settings and enable the pre-defined XMP and you should be all set!
-The XMP feature is provided for easy performance recovery up to JEDEC speeds in situations like this.
+If you still notice a system-level downclocking of your Crucial DDR5 memory to slower than advertised speeds, then we have an easy solution.
+Simply go to the BIOS/UEFI settings and enable the pre-defined XMP or AMD EXPO™ profile and you should be all set!
+These features provide easy performance recovery up to JEDEC speeds in situations like this.
 However, please keep in mind that this performance recovery is not guaranteed on all DDR5 systems as it is highly dependent on the CPU tier, motherboard tier and BIOS stability.
+Note: Crucial DDR5-4800 parts only features XMP profiles; an AMD-based platform which only supports EXPO profiles will not be able to recover performance with this feature, and DDR5-5200 or faster parts with EXPO profiles included should be used for best performance.

-Q: If Crucial DDR5 Desktop Memory is a standard JEDEC memory, why does it have XMP support?
+Q: If Crucial DDR5 Memory is a standard JEDEC memory, why does it have XMP/EXPO support?

-Q: Do Crucial DDR5 Desktop Memory modules have heatspreaders?
+Q: Do Crucial DDR5 Memory modules have heatspreaders?

-A: No, Crucial DDR5 Desktop Memory modules that launched today in 8, 16 and 32GB densities with speeds of 4800MT/s do not have heatspreaders.
-Crucial does not see a need for heatspreaders for our standard JEDEC Crucial DDR5 Desktop Memory.
+A: No, Crucial DDR5 Memory modules in production today do not have heatspreaders.
+Crucial does not see a need for heatspreaders for our standard JEDEC Crucial DDR5 Memory.
 However, we continue to analyze system thermals and DIMM-to-DIMM space constraints to determine if heatspreaders will eventually be beneficial or even required for higher speeds to come.

-Q: Can Crucial DDR5 Desktop Memory overclock beyond the advertised speeds of 4800MT/s?
+Q: Can Crucial DDR5 Memory overclock beyond the advertised speeds of the parts?

 Q: Didn’t DDR5 technology already launch with smartphones?

 A: Low-power DDR5 (LPDDR5) launched in 2020 in some smartphones, however, LPDDR5 technology is very different than DDR5.
-CPUs that support DDR5 memory are expected to be available by the end of 2021.
-Crucial DDR5 Desktop Memory will be available as soon as the CPUs are available.
+CPUs that support DDR5 memory became available by the end of 2021, with Crucial DDR5 Desktop Memory being released as soon as the CPUs were available.

 Q: What’s the difference between DDR5 and DDR4 memory?

-A: DDR5 memory is not just faster than DDR4, it’s better1, marking a revolutionary jump in architecture for better channel efficiency, improved power management, and optimized performance to enable next-generation multi-core computing systems.
-DDR5 launch speeds deliver nearly double the bandwidth of DDR42.
+A: DDR5 memory is not just faster than DDR4, it’s better, marking a revolutionary jump in architecture for better channel efficiency, improved power management, and optimized performance to enable next-generation multi-core computing systems.
+DDR5 launch speeds deliver nearly double the bandwidth of DDR4.
 It also enables scaling memory performance without degrading channel efficiency at higher speeds, not just during testing, but under real-world conditions*.

 * Under memory-intensive workloads, DDR5 delivers 1.87x the bandwidth as a result of double burst length, double the banks and bank groups, and significantly higher speed than DDR4.
 It is enabled to support scaling memory performance with improved channel efficiency, even at higher speeds, not just during testing, but under real-world condition, as established by JEDEC, an independent standardization body that develops open standards for the microelectronics industry.